KingFelix/Emerald/about.md

 ![Emerald](img/family.png "Family")

-## what's with the random art
-I'm sure that after looking around my site, many of you are wondering "What's with the random art?"

-It's difficult to find good art these days.
-Maybe it's because the appreciation for art is dieing or maybe it's because we're constantly bombarded with cheap knock-offs?
-Either way, I love art and hope that my appreciation for it gets transfered to those who visit my site.
-I've included links to learn more about the artists under each image.
-Sorry in advance for all the Picasso, I've felt a connection to his work and hope to own a few original pieces in the future.

 ## professional bio
 Jesse Williams has spent his career leading marketing and demand strategies for developer-focused technologies and startups.
 Some have been extremely successful, some have achieved moderate success, and others have served as a valuable learning experience.

 Over the past eight years, he has focused on understanding how to grow and interact with technical audiences to develop highly engaged communities around niche products.

-Jesse currently leads the lifecycle marketing efforts for Red Hat Developer, a global community of over one million independent developers.
+Jesse currently leads the global public sector developer marketing efforts for AWS (Amazon Web Services)s.
 Jesse got his start in developer marketing while leading the marketing efforts for Codenvy and open source Eclipse Che.

 Jesse resides in Washington D.C. with his wife and three kids.